-We also observed stronger antibody responses to endemic HCoVs in male participants-and to a certain degree in older participants-and higher SARS-CoV-2 antibody responses, at least for some immunoglobulin type/antigen pairs with increased age, increased BMI, and male sex.
-Similar to our findings, stronger antibody responses to SARS-CoV-2 have previously been reported for male and older individuals, as well as for people with severe COVID-19 requiring hospitalization [37].
+We furthermore observed stronger antibody responses to endemic HCoVs in males and to a certain degree in older participants, and higher SARS-CoV-2 antibody responses at least for some Ig type / antigen pairs with increased age, increased BMI, and male sex.
+Similar to our findings, stronger antibody responses to SARS-CoV-2 have previously been reported for males and older individuals, as well as for people with severe COVID-19 requiring hospitalisation[37].

-We observed no association of HIV-related clinical factors (including CD4 nadir, known past viremia, World Health Organization stage at ART initiation, or time since HIV diagnosis or ART initiation) with SARS-CoV-2 seropositivity.
-Previous studies have, perhaps surprisingly, reported similar [13] or even lower [10, 12, 14] SARS-CoV-2 incidence, assessed either by test positivity [13, 14] or seroprevalence [10-12], among people living with HIV and/or people with unsuppressed HIV.
-Observations of lower incidence may be related to behavioral factors, including greater cautiousness [12, 14], or, in the case of seropositivity, to weaker serological response on SARS-CoV-2 infection and subsequent negative serological results despite prior infection among people living with HIV or with unsuppressed HIV [10-12].
-A study in the United States
+We observed no association HIV-related clinical factors (including CD4 nadir, known past viraemia, WHO stage at ART initiation, or time since HIV diagnosis or ART initiation) with SARS-CoV-2 seropositivity.
+Previous studies have, perhaps surprisingly, reported similar[13] or even lower[10,12,14] SARS-CoV-2 incidence, assessed either by test positivity[13,14] or seroprevalence[10-12], among people living with HIV and/or people with unsuppressed HIV.
+Observations of lower incidence may be related to behavioural factors including greater cautiousness[12,14] or, in the case of seropositivity, to weaker serological response upon SARS-CoV-2 infection and subsequent negative serological testing despite prior infection among people living with HIV or people with unsuppressed HIV[10-12].
+A study in the United States did not observe any association between CD4 counts below 200 cells/μL or an unsuppressed viral loads and SARS-CoV-2 seropositivity[12], whereas low CD4 counts have been associated with adverse COVID-19 outcomes[12,15,38].
+While behavioural considerations differ between infection and vaccine studies, the latter also provide relevant information on serological responses to SARS-CoV-2 among people living with HIV.
+Several studies have shown adequate response to vaccination for people living with HIV[39-44], however, there is evidence for poorer outcomes with HIV especially in conjunction with low CD4 cell count or viraemia[40,45-48].